Outcomes from the survey

 What happens next?

-Vincent Wildlife Trust is also working with the Manx Wildlife Trust to explore the possibility of a similar Citizen Science project on the Isle of Man.
-As the only area within the Irish Stoat's range where the species is not legally protected, baseline data are urgently needed to better understand its conservation status on the Isle of Man.
+Vincent Wildlife Trust is also collaborating with the Manx Wildlife Trust to launch a similar Citizen Science project on the Isle of Man in 2026 — the Irish stoat is referred to as the Manx stoat on the island.
+As the only part of the Irish/Manx stoat’s range where the species lacks full legal protection, there is an urgent need for baseline data to better understand its conservation status on the island.